leepei/dplbfgs/README.md

 # DPLBFGS - A Distributed Proximal LBFGS Method for Regularized Optimization

-This code implements the algorithm used in the experiment of the following paper in C/C++ and MPI:
+This code implements the algorithms used in the experiment of the following papers in C/C++ and MPI:
+_Lee, Ching-pei, Lim, Cong Han, Wright, Stephen J. [A Distributed Quasi-Newton Algorithm for Primal and Dual Regularized Empirical Risk Minimization]().
+Technical Report, 2019._

 _Lee, Ching-pei, Lim, Cong Han, Wright, Stephen J. [A Distributed Quasi-Newton Algorithm for Empirical Risk
 	Minimization with Nonsmooth Regularization](http://www.optimization-online.org/DB_HTML/2018/03/6500.html).
 The 24th ACM SIGKDD
 	International Conference on Knowledge Discovery and Data Mining, 2018._